Wasay-Rana/RSA-App/README.md

 # Advanced RSA Encryption App

-This project is a sophisticated RSA encryption and decryption application built using Streamlit.
-It offers an interactive user interface to generate RSA keys, encrypt and decrypt messages, and handle file encryption and decryption.
+This project is an interactive RSA encryption and decryption application built using Streamlit.
+It offers an user-friendly interface to generate RSA keys, encrypt and decrypt messages, and handle file encryption and decryption.
 The app also provides a detailed explanation of how the RSA algorithm works, making it both a functional tool and an educational resource.

 ## Features